+Wholesale, Warehouse, Storage and Distribution Uses.
+The Wholesale, Warehouse, Storage and Distribution Uses category includes use types involving the storage or movement of goods for themselves or other firms or businesses.
+Goods are generally delivered to other firms or the final consumer, except for some will-call pickups.
+There is little on-site sales activity with the customer present.
+Accessory uses include offices, truck fleet parking, and maintenance areas.
+Example use types include separate storage warehouses (used for storage by retail stores such as furniture and appliance stores), distribution warehouses (used primarily for temporary storage pending distribution in response to customer orders), cold storage plants (including frozen food lockers), and outdoor storage (as a principal use).
+This use category does not include uses involving the transfer or storage of solid or liquid hazardous material.

-[110] Yard.
+Yard.
 A space on the same lot with a main building, such space being open, unoccupied, and unobstructed by buildings or structures from ground to sky, except where encroachments and accessory buildings are expressly permitted.

-[111] Yard, front.
-An open, unoccupied space on the same lot with the main building, extending the full width of the lot and situated between the right-of-way line and the front line of the building projected to the side lines of the lot.
-The depth of the front yard shall be measured between the front line of the building and the right-of-way line.
+Yard, front.
+An open, unoccupied space on the same lot with the main building, extending the full width of the lot and situated between the right-of-way line that the property address is or will be derived from and the existing front line of the main building (as projected to the side lines of the lot).
+The depth of the front yard shall be measured between the existing front line of the building and the front lot line (right-of-way).
 Covered porches, whether enclosed or unenclosed, shall be considered as part of the main building and shall not project into a required front yard.
-On corner lots the front yard shall be considered parallel to the street upon which the lot has its least dimension.

-[112] Yard, rear.
-An open space on the same lot with the main building, such space being unoccupied except possibly by an accessory building and extending the full width of the lot and situated between the rear line of the lot and the rear line of the main building projected to the side lines of the lot.
-On all corner lots, the rear yard shall be at the opposite end of the lot from the front yard.
+Yard, rear.
+An open space on the same lot with the main building, such space being unoccupied except possibly by an accessory building and extending the full width of the lot and situated between the rear line of the lot and the existing rear line of the main building projected to the side lines of the lot.
+The rear yard shall be at the opposite end of the lot from the front yard.

-[113] Yard, side.
-An open, unoccupied space on the same lot with a main building, situated between the side line of the building and the adjacent side line of the lot extending from the rear line of the front yard to the front line of the rear yard.
+Yard, side.
+An open, unoccupied space on the same lot with the main building, situated between the existing side line of the building and the adjacent side line of the lot extending from the rear line of the front yard to the front line of the rear yard.
 If no front yard is required, the front boundary of the side yard shall be the front line of the lot, and if no rear yard is required, the rear boundary of the side yard shall be the rear line of the lot.
-On corner lots, the side yard shall be considered parallel to the street upon which the lot has its greatest dimension.

-[114] Zero lot line.
+Zero lot line.
 A development technique in which a building is sited on one (1) or more lot lines, thus allowing flexibility in site design (i.e., patio homes and single-family attached dwellings).